james-google/event-streams-dataflow/README.md

 1. Drag and drop the **WordCount.java** file from the downloaded lab files into the **source/main/java** folder within your starter project in Eclipse.

 ![WordCount.java](https://cloud.githubusercontent.com/assets/8822452/10249692/a6ffe084-68f4-11e5-85c1-2719bc37f207.png)
-2. Scroll down to line 196 and explore how this simple pipeline reads from a file, ....
+2. Scroll down to line 196 and explore how this simple pipeline reads from a file on GCS, tokenizes the text lines into individual words, and then performs a frequency count on each of those words.

 ![](https://cloud.githubusercontent.com/assets/8822452/10249927/fe1c3ec0-68f5-11e5-8737-e70c826db6cf.png)
+3. For a more detailed step-by-step walkthrough, check out the [WordCount Example Pipeline Tutorial](https://cloud.google.com/dataflow/examples/wordcount-example) on the Cloud Dataflow site.

 ## Beyond Word Count